 If you've always wanted to study abroad in France, you may wonder if your French skills are good enough to take university classes alongside French students (and worry that they're not).
 You may think that if you go to France, you will make a fool of yourself, fail your classes, and have to retake a whole semester's worth of courses once you get home.

-Let me let you in on a little secret: You can study abroad in France in English!
-If your French isn't up to scratch or you are more fascinated with the French culture than the language itself, there remain many opportunities in France for you for study abroad - luckily, we've got a good outline for things you should think about before signing up for your awesome semester abroad!
+Let me let you in on a little secret: It's still possible to study abroad in France if you only know English!
+If your French isn't up to scratch or you are more fascinated with the French culture than the language itself, there are still many opportunities in France for you for study abroad.
+Wondering how?
+Keep reading for a list of the things you need to know to study in France, without speaking french.

 Important Factors to Consider When Choosing a Study Abroad Program in France